Shanthika/shanthika.github.io/_news/announcement_1.md

 inline: true
 ---

-Started MS by Reasearch at IIIT, Hyderabad
+Started MS by Reasearch at IIIT, Hyderabad.